Lucktive/World-Happiness/README.md

 # World-Happiness
-This is a MS Excel  and MS Power Point
+This is a MS Excel  and MS Power Point.
 Results are presented with Microsoft Power Point.

 DATA CLEANING: Data Cleaning is done to get an error free Data Analysis and high quality data for further analysis.